JoshuaKab/SQL_SERVER_Project/world happiness_score_2015.md

-This project was complited with SQLite and Python
+This project was completed with SQLite and Python.

 # Obejective